kaaengine/kaa/docs/tutorial/part02.rst

         self.explosion = Node(position=Vector(600, 150), transition=explosion_animation)  # create node
         self.root.add_child(self.explosion)  # add node to scene

 Few things demand explanation here.
-First, you may the weird name of the animation object.
+First, the seemingly weird name of the animation object.
 Why is it called :code:`NodeSpriteTransition`, not just :code:`SpriteAnimation` or something similar?
 Why is it imported from :code:`kaa.transitions` namespace ?
 The reason is because it's a part of much more general mechanism called... transitions!
 Transitions are recipes how node's property should evolve over time.
 In this case the evolving property